-Test analyses for the operational forms included raw-score summary statistics, internal consistency reliabilities, and standard errors of measurement of each form of the SJT.
-Similar test analyses were performed and reported for the scale scores.
-Although the scale scores are not issued to candidates, they are used to determine the bands awarded to candidates and therefore these summary statistics are presented.
+Test analyses for the operational forms included raw score summary statistics, internal consistency reliabilities (Cronbach's alpha), and standard errors of measurement (SEM) for each form of the SJT.
+Similar test analyses were performed and reported for the scaled scores.
+Although the scaled scores are not issued to candidates, they are used to determine the bands awarded to candidates and therefore these summary statistics are presented.